 Each vehicle insurance company has a formula for calculating premiums based on several characteristics.
 For example, once you get married, other companies might offer better rates even if you have a cheap provider when you have coverage alone.

-The process for changing companies
+The process of changing companies

 Sometimes, switching vehicle insurance companies may not be a wise decision, although doing so may have its advantages.
 For example, you may not be allowed to switch companies if you have recently had a claim.